chearim/CreativeProgrammingandElectronics/July8/README.md

 ![image](/July8/selfportrait.png)

-A challenge I faced was readjusting the (0,0) coordinate in the upper left hand corner.
+A challenge I faced was adjusting to the (0,0) coordinate in the upper left hand corner.
 I also wish there was a way to pin-point an exact coordinate using a ruler...perhaps there is a function for that.